pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 Its dependencies are coming from a trusted git repository, which can be retrieved using [this pipeline][reference-resources].

+### Full Pipeline and Reference Configurations

+There is a [git repository][ref-config-repo] containing containing the [full pipeline file][ref-config-pipeline], along with other pipeline and configuration examples.

+This can be useful when you want to take a fully assembled pipeline as a starting point;
+the rest of this document covers the sections of the full pipeline in more detail.

 ## Pipeline Components

 ### S3 Resources